 More than 300 new cases of coronavirus across Ashfield and Mansfield in 24 hours

-A total of 27,434 people had been confirmed as testing positive for Covid-19 in Mansfield when the UK coronavirus daily dashboard was updated on Tuesday, January 18, up 496 from 27,281 on Monday.
+A total of 28,481 people had been confirmed as testing positive for Covid-19 in Mansfield when the UK coronavirus daily dashboard was updated on Tuesday, January 25, up 154 from 28,327on Monday.

 People with a positive lateral flow test no longer need to take a follow-up PCR test to confirm the result unless they have coronavirus symptoms.

-Three more people died in Mansfield, two in Ashfield and one in Newark & Sherwood, taking the death tolls to 352, 384 and 258 respectively.
+Five more people died in Bolsover, three in Mansfield and two in Ashfield, taking the death tolls to 234, 358 and 389 respectively.

 The figures include anyone who died within 28 days of a positive Covid test result.